Assessment and Differential Diagnosis of Speech Sound Disorders in Children

 Lynn Williams

-Speech-language pathologist Dr. Lynn Williams is a clinical scientist with interests in models of assessment and intervention of communication disorders in children, and translational research and implementation science.
-Dr. Williams’ research focus is primarily with children with speech sound disorders, with corollaries of…
+Speech-language pathologist Dr. Lynn Williams is a clinical scientist with interests in models of assessment and intervention for communication disorders in children and in translational research and implementation science.
+Dr. Williams’s research focus is primarily on children with speech sound disorders, with corollaries of…

 Chapters & learning objectives